HthSolid/flags-worldwide-svg/README.md

-# flags-worldwide-svg
+# Worldwide Flags as SVG
-Worldwide Flags as SVG
+Flags from all countries included with iso code naming.